 - Thank you for your order.
 We will contact you when your package is shipped.
-Contact us at +971567282242 for any inquiry.
+Call us at +971567282242 for any inquiry.

 - Thank you very much for choosing [brand name] as your workout accessory provider!
 We have received your order and we’re packing it up now.
 Tracking information will be available once your order ships.

-For order confirmation, you may also use two channels: SMS and email.
+For order confirmation, you may also schedule two channels: SMS and email.
 See the example below:

 4. Special Occasion

-Customers’ birthdays, signup anniversaries, and other occasions are perfect for re-engaging with your customers.
+Customers’ birthdays, signup anniversaries, and other occasions are perfect for re-engaging with your customers by sending automatic text messages.
 Don’t miss that opportunity!
-With Omnisend you can easily implement sms campaign ideas.
+With Omnisend you can easily implement automated sms campaign ideas.

 At Omnisend, we see that brands often follow up text messages with an email.
 We find this practice the best because then you can add nice images of the product and a coupon code and these kinds of visuals help brands sell more.

-See what messages and automated workflows merchants send for these occasions.
+See what scheduled messages and automated workflows merchants send for these occasions.